 For her outstanding contribution to higher education (awarded July 2016).

 Liz moved back ‘home’ joining the University early in 2008 as its Pro Vice Chancellor and helped to develop its strategic partnerships within the region and internationally.
 Liz retired in December 2013 and has since produced an archive of interviews with people influential in the start-up phase of the University of Cumbria.
-She enjoys walking with friends in the Lake District.
+She is a trustee of Stainton Village Hall and enjoys walking and swimming in the Lake District.

 Mick Fowler